 Prepare for an assault on the senses.
 Southeast Asia has a bellyful of thundering motorbikes, fiery volcanic peaks, seething jungle temples and pungent markets.
 Yet we also love it for its squeaky-clean sands, barely believable islands and pagodas overlooking lily-topped lotus ponds.
 From temples to tropical rainforests, here are the top ten places to visit in Southeast Asia – as voted for by you.

 Pinned on the map midway down Vietnam’s South China Sea coast, Hoi An feels a world apart.
-Unlike Ho Chi Minh and Hanoi, which have unholy obsessions with the motorbike, Hoi An is lost in a Zen-like communion with days gone by, a legacy of the French, Portuguese, Japanese and Chinese who once traded here.
+Unlike Ho Chi Minh Dropdown content and Hanoi Dropdown content, which have unholy obsessions with the motorbike, Hoi An is lost in a Zen-like communion with days gone by, a legacy of the French, Portuguese, Japanese and Chinese who once traded here.
 From stopped-clock tea warehouses to traditional tailors, its Old Town is framed by mustard-yellow shopfronts and cut through by sinewy canals.
 Cars and motorbikes are banned from the town centre, so it’s a cycling nirvana: follow dozens of threadbare routes from rice paddies to temples and magazine-cover beaches.

 Best for relaxation and great views: Hoi An Silk Marina Resort & Spa